-29. The overall increase in 2020/21 under "Posts" compared to the 2018/19 Approved Budget mainly relates to the change in pensionable remuneration for staff in the professional and higher categories, additional flexibility posts for Madrid and completed regularizations.
-The completed regularizations have been offset by a reduction in the budget for "Temporary Staff".
+- 29. The overall increase in 2020/21 under "Posts" compared to the 2018/19 Approved Budget mainly relates to statutory increases, the change in pensionable remuneration for staff in the professional and higher categories, additional flexibility posts for Madrid, completed regularizations and an 8 per cent ASHI provision.
+The completed regularizations have been offset by a reduction in the budget for "Temporary Staff". - 30.
+"Other Staff Costs" for 2020/21 has increased compared to the 2018/19 Approved Budget due to the provision for the WIPO Rewards and Recognition Program.